yrzam/findb/README.md

 A **transaction category** describes the logical sense of the transaction.

+Transaction categories must form a hierarchy with only one root.
+If a certain flag (starting with `is_`) is set to true on a category, it must be set to true on all of its child categories.
+The integrity is ensured via triggers that throw exceptions.

 ```
+is_passive - whether the income or expense is passive (see definition below)
 is_rebalance - whether the transaction is a part of self-transfer / exchange
-is_passive - whether the income or expense is passive (see definition below)
 is_initial_import - whether the transaction is an upload of the existing assets for accounting (thus it is neither active nor passive income/expense)
+parent_id - reference to a category that is a superset of the current one
+min_view_depth - in the flattened representation, category shall not appear on a level lower than N, N>=0.
+Parent category takes multiple levels instead
 ...
 ```